Code Geass

 Enchant creature

-If enchanted creature would be destroyed, instead regenerate it and its controller sacrifices another permanent or discards a card.
+If enchanted creature would be destroyed, instead it gains indestructible until end of turn and its controller sacrifices another permanent or discards a card.

 Enchant creature